 This also offers a perfect opportunity to explore the town, walk around the attractions and learn more about its history.

-We travelled to Grytviken with One Ocean Expeditions on an in-depth South Georgia photography symposium, allowing us to spend extra time in the town and around the island.
+We first travelled to Grytviken in 2018 on an in-depth South Georgia photography symposium, and again in 2022 leading our own photography tour (running again in 2024), allowing us to spend extra time in the town and around the island.

 While most people are focused on the king penguins, elephant seals and sea birds that occupy South Georgia, we found our time spent visiting Grytviken to be one of the most fascinating parts of the entire tour.